toxinyx/toxinyxcom/README.en.md

   enable: false
 ```

-> pjax was introduced for those who need to add music players and other users who need SPA.
-However, it is still experimental and may cause bugs such as **scripts not executing**, **scripts repeating**, **pages rendering mess**, etc. Please consider it carefully!
+> PJAX is for users who need SPA features like music players.
+However, it's still experimental and may cause issues like **scripts not executing**, **scripts executing multiple times**, or **page rendering problems**.
+Please consider carefully!

 #### ServiceWorker